-The direct-to-consumer model (D2C) is quickly becoming a popular way for new brands (or existing manufacturers) to enter markets directly, cutting out the need and reliance for a middleman.
+The direct-to-consumer model (D2C) is accelerating in the commerce space and it’s quickly becoming a popular way for new brands (or existing manufacturers) to enter markets directly, but, the big difference…they cut out the need for and the reliance on a middleman.

 What does D2C mean?